-Many new resellers start by selling clothing from their own closets on an easy-to-use sales platform like Poshmark, and then quickly become addicted to the business of reselling.
-Poshmark is a fantastic starting platform due to its easy shipping options, simple listing interface, and supportive community.
+Many Resellers start by selling clothing from their own closets on a simple marketplace like Poshmark, and then quickly become addicted to the business of reselling.

 Here are 6 things you should know before starting to cross-list your inventory from Poshmark to eBay if you’ve never sold on eBay before.

 When it comes to buyer pools, eBay rules with over 135 million active users.
 For comparison, Poshmark currently has around 80 million.
 If you’re wondering if taking the time to cross-list to eBay is worth it, it is!

 You’ll nearly triple your chances of making a sale once you start cross-listing your inventory from Poshmark to eBay.
 There is a bit of a learning curve, but getting established on eBay will help your business tremendously in the long run.

 2. Listing Takes Longer On eBay - For A Reason

 While the many mandatory and recommended fields to fill out on eBay may look overwhelming, there is a method to their madness.
 Over the years eBay has built a reputation for being a website where you can find virtually anything you’re looking for.
 They sort their massive amount of listing using filters, which is where all these various fields come into play.

 You’ll find that the more completely you fill out these fields, the more views and sales you’ll receive.
 All of the fields contain information that sellers normally put in their descriptions anyway.
 In fact, you can learn a lot about what buyers search for by working in these fields.